hyeonahkimm/genetic_gfn/README.md

 # Genetic-guided GFlowNets

-This repository provided implemented codes for the paper -- Genetic GFlowNets: Advancing in Practical Molecular Optimization Benchmark.
+This repository provided implemented codes for the paper: Genetic-guided GFlowNets for Sample Efficient Molecular Optimization (NeurIPS, 2024).
 >

 The codes are implemented our code based on the practical molecular optimization benchmark.